omkarpradhan/rfsoc/README.md

 ## Brief:

 ### Software

 - Linux : ubuntu 22.04.5 LTS (jammy)
-        : Not supported by Casper tools for the Matlab - Vivado combination used here.
-We will still continue and see how this goes
+    - Not supported by Casper tools for the Matlab - Vivado combination used here.
+    - We will still continue and see how this goes
+- Linux : ubuntu 20.04.1 (officially supported by Casper)
 - Matlab : 2021a
 - Vivado : 2021.1

 ### RFSoC Casper environment installation log

 #### Python 3.8